DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 from others.
 If I am intellectually interdependent, I realize that I need the best thinking of other people to join with my own.

-As an interdependent person, I have the opportunity to share myself deeply, meaningfully, with others, and I have access to the vast resources and potential of other human beings.
-Interdependence is a choice only independent people can make.

 Dependent people cannot choose to become interdependent.
 They don\'t have the character to do it; they don\'t own enough of themselves.

-That\'s why Habits 1, 2, and 3 in the following chapters deal with
-self-mastery.
-They move a person from dependence to independence.
+That\'s why Habits 1, 2, and 3 move a person from dependence to
+independence.
 They are the \"Private Victories,\" the essence of character growth.
-Private Victories precede Public Victories.
-You can\'t invert that process anymore than you can harvest a crop before you plant it.
-It\'s Inside-Out.

 The habits
 ==========

-The Seven Habits are habits of effectiveness.
-Because they are based on principles, they bring the maximum long-term beneficial results possible.
-They become the basis of a person\'s character, creating an empowering center of correct maps from which an individual can effectively solve problems, maximize opportunities, and continually learn and integrate other principles in an upward spiral of growth.

 They are also habits of effectiveness because they are based on a paradigm of effectiveness that is in harmony with a natural law, a